-- A. Within the settlement boundary, proposals to improve and enhance the tourism offer and the creative industries sector in Halesworth are encouraged.
-In particular, proposals to deliver studio/workshop/gallery space will be strongly supported. - B. Proposals for hotel accommodation should be located within Halesworth town centre.
-Only if it can be demonstrated that no other suitable sites are available within the town centre should alternative locations be proposed within the settlement boundary.
+- A. Within the settlement boundary, proposals to improve and enhance the tourism offer and the creative industries sector in Halesworth will be supported.
+In particular, proposals to deliver studio/workshop/gallery space will be strongly supported. - B. Proposals for hotel accommodation within Halesworth town centre will be supported.
+Where it can be demonstrated that no suitable sites are available within the town centre, proposals for hotel accommodation within the settlement boundary will be supported.